US STOCKS-Apple, other tech stocks weigh on Wall St

 Adding to the day's weakness, commodities resumed their downward spiral with gold and oil prices under pressure.

-Five of the 10 major S&P 500 sectors were higher with the utilities index leading the advancers with a 0.8 percent rise.
-The technology index was the biggest laggard with a 1.71 percent fall, its biggest drop in a week.
+Six of the 10 major S&P 500 sectors were higher with the utilities index leading the advancers with a 0.72 percent rise.
+The technology index was the biggest laggard with a 1.45 percent fall, its biggest drop in a week.

-Coca Cola was down marginally at $40.91 while fellow Dow component Boeing was up 0.4 percent at $145.68 after the companies reported results above expectations.
+Dow components Coca Cola was up marginally at $41.21 while Boeing was up 0.4 percent at $145.57 after the companies reported results above expectations.

-Baker Hughes fell 8.5 percent to $55.70 following a Bloomberg report that the company's deal with Halliburton was facing resistance from U.S. officials.
-Halliburton fell 2.7 percent to $40.72.

 Thoratec jumped as much 10.3 percent to record high of $63.51 after St. Jude Medical agreed to buy the smaller rival for $3.4 billion.
 St. Jude was little changed at $76.77.